vtu-datatools/landlord-web/README.md

 * Database: Postgis (AWS RDS)

 ### TODO:
-* Add check when signup to see if username/email is available (convert login page to yup/formik as well)
 * Make profile page interactive (user can change email, etc.)
 * Bring in landlord data markers
 * Add ability for users to comment on marker/locations